nus-tic4001-AY2122S1/tp/docs/DeveloperGuide.md

 This layer contains two main components, `Parser` and `Command`.

-- Parser will parse user input and return a `Commnad` object to the caller which is `Main` class
+- Parser will parse user input and return a `Command` object to the caller which is `Duke` class
 - The `Command` will execute the tasks which corresponds to the user input.
 It will update the list of `Model` information and use `UI` component to print out relevant message.